Dyslexia assessments

 It’s never too late to have a dyslexia assessment.
 We discuss reasons to have an adult dyslexia assessment here.

 Assessments are available face-to-face or online.
-Both types of assessment are conducted by our highly experienced and skilled team and will reach a decision as to whether dyslexia is present in the same way.
+Both types of assessment are conducted by our highly experienced and skilled team and will reach a decision in the same way as to whether dyslexia is present.
 Online assessments are available for learners aged 9+.

-Online assessments are not suitable for all learners.
-Once you have submitted your application, we may recommend that you have a face-to-face assessment.
+While online assessments are suitable for most learners, this does depend on an individual’s profile of need.
+Once you have submitted your application, we may recommend that you have a face-to-face assessment instead.

 Dyslexia Assessments by a Specialist Assessor

-Our team of highly qualified Specialist Assessors (HASAs) can diagnose dyslexia from the age of 8 years old
+Our team of highly qualified Specialist Assessors can diagnose dyslexia from the age of 8 years old.
+Many of our Specialist Assessors are experienced working with children who have Autistic Spectrum Conditions (ASC) or Attention Deficit Hyperactivity Disorder (ADHD).

 Dyslexia Assessments by an Educational Psychologist

-Educational Psychologists cannot diagnose Autistic Spectrum Conditions (ASC) or Attention Deficit Hyperactivity Disorder (ADHD), as these are medical conditions and require assessment by the appropriate health professionals.
+• Specialist Teacher Assessors (HASAs) and Educational Psychologists (EPs) cannot diagnose Autistic Spectrum Conditions (ASC) or Attention Deficit Hyperactivity Disorder (ADHD), as these are medical conditions and require assessment by the appropriate health professionals

 Literacy Learning Assessments